 An example instance model is depicted on the right using the Sample Reflective Ecore Model editor.
 It contains one manager, three clients and four accounts.
 Note that we did not generate code from the metamodel.
 Thus, we use dynamic EMF here, i.e. the instance model is typed over a dynamic metamodel loaded from bank.ecore.
 This is also the reason why we used the generic file extension *.xmi here and not, say, *.bank.

 We define a couple of transformation rules for the above metamodel.
-We use the integrated graphical editor of Henshin.
-To set-up the transformation, go to File → New → Other → Henshin → Henshin transformation Diagram.
+In fact, the rule set we aim to define is provided as part of the aforementioned Zip file, but here we assume that we want to create the rules from scratch.
+To this end, we use the integrated graphical editor of Henshin.
+To set up the transformation, do File → New → Other → Henshin → Henshin transformation Diagram.
 This wizard will create two files, one for storing the transformation model and one for the diagram information (e.g. bank.henshin and bank.henshin_diagram).
 When the wizard is finished, an empty diagram file is created and opened in the graphical editor.
 Now you need to import the metamodel for which you want to define a transformation.
 This can be done by right-clicking in the empty editor and selecting Import Package... → From Workspace.
 Then select the file bank.ecore and within this file the package bank.
 If the import was successfull you will see all classes of the metamodel appearing in the palette of the editor.

 Nodes: Inside of the rule, we now create a number of nodes now, as shown in the screenshot below.
 For example, to create the bank node in the top, you can use the Bank tool in the palette.
 After you have created the node, you can change its name and also its type.
 For changing the name of this object to bank click on the name label of the node and enter bank:Bank.
 Note that these names can be important when you want to pass an object as a parameter of the rule.
 In this case you would add bank to the list of the rule.